mpostol/OPC-UA-OOI/README.md

 •	Data Edition – UI allowing display and edition of any custom data

-•	Data serialization and deserialization
+•	Data serialization and deserialization - see whitepaper: [Address Space Interchange XML](http://goo.gl/LE64MA)

 •	Data binding – to define how the process data relate to the real world

-•	Data Validation
+•	Data Validation - see project [DataSerializationUnitTestProject](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution/DataSerializationUnitTestProject)

 •	Data Prototyping  - methods and tools to design custom data types